samyakjain11/samyakjain11.github.io/src/content/blog/end-of-youth.md

 And the world feels heavier everywhere.
 <br><br>
+I carry the echoes of laughter now gone,

+Faces that fade but still linger on.

+The silence grows sharper, the absence more clear,

+As pieces of love disappear year by year.
+<br><br>
 But still, I stand in this strange new place,

 Wearing the years like a borrowed face.